mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 153 - Too Long Names/readme.md

 * * *

-> Many people tend to look at programming styles and languages like religions: if you belong to one, you cannot belong to others.
+> Many people tend to look at programming styles and languages like religions: if you belong to one, you can't belong to others.
 But this analogy is another fallacy.

 _Niklaus Wirth_